Ultimate Guide for Surya Namaskar (Sun Salutation) !

 Salutations to masters who leads to enlightenment.

-Ashtanga Vinyasa Yoga style Surya Namaskar A & B.
+Ashtanga Vinyasa Yoga style Surya Namaskar A & B

 Ashtanga Vinyasa Yoga was the creation of K. Pattabhi Jois during the 20th century.
 The style is highly energetic, incorporating synchronous breath with movements.
 Ashtanga Vinyasa Yoga has two types of Surya namaskar (Sun Salutation), ie Surya namaskar (Sun Salutation) A & B. Surya namaskar A has 9 posture and Surya Namaskar B has 17 postures.